-We believe in innovation and its application of better solutions to meet new requirements, unarticulated needs, or existing but unfulfilled market needs.
-In order to support the growing demand, the repair industry will need engineering to develop and standardize repair tools and processes; software to manage inventory, product flow, customer communication, quality control, and shipping; and collaboration with the outdoor industry to define and implement Design For Reparability (DFR).
+We are changing the paradigm of how business is done in the Outdoor Industry by closing the loop.
+We believe in innovation and its application of better solutions to meet new requirements, unarticulated needs, and existing but unfulfilled market niches.
+In order to support this new, high-growth trajectory, the repair industry will need to engineer, develop, and standardize repair tools and processes; software to manage inventory, product flow, customer communication, quality control, and shipping; and collaboration with the outdoor industry to define and implement Design For Reparability (DFR).